A traveller's guide to Vietnam's Buddhist Crisis of 1963 - Rusty Compass travel blog

 "I was to see that sight again, but once was enough.
 Flames were coming from a human being; his body was slowly withering and shrivelling up, his head blackening and charring.
 In the air was the smell of burning human flesh; human beings burn surprisingly quickly.
 Behind me I could hear the sobbing of the Vietnamese who were now gathering.
 I was too shocked to cry, too confused to take notes or ask questions, too bewildered to even think ...
 As he burned he never moved a muscle, never uttered a sound, his outward composure in sharp contrast to the wailing people around him."

-Despite assurances from the Diem regime that action would be taken to ease the crisis, it continued to escalate.
+Despite assurances from the Diem regime that action would be taken to ease the crisis, protests increased as did the violent responses of the Ngo family's security forces in Hue and Saigon.

 A later protest at Saigon's Xa Loi pagoda resulted in a brutal crackdown instigated by Diem's brother Nhu.
 Some historians say the brutality of the crackdown, in which hundreds of monks and their supporters were arrested and an unknown number killed, did not have the approval of Diem himself.

 Either way, US support for the Diem regime became untenable.
+President Kennedy openly expressed his alarm at the treatment of the Buddhist protestors.
 With US connivance, Diem's generals began to plot a coup against him.
-When they struck in November, Diem and Nhu were killed.
-Their man in Hue, Ngo Dinh Can was captured and executed in 1964.
+When they struck in November, Diem and Nhu were killed after being captured in a Catholic Church in Cholon.
+Their man in Hue, Ngo Dinh Can was captured and executed later in 1964.

 The photos below mark out some of the places in Hue and Saigon connected to the Buddhist crisis and the demise of President Ngo Dinh Diem and his family.

 Reminders of the crisis are plentiful and have official sanction.
-There's no harm in remembering the tyranny of the Diem regime it seems.
+There's no harm in remembering the tyranny of the Diem regime.

 A recent major expansion of the memorial remembering the self immolation of Thich Quang Duc in downtown Saigon is especially interesting.
 Visitors might even come away with the impression that the Buddhists were in common cause with the communist movement.
 That would be a stretch however, as post 1975 history shows.